Jalapeno Sauerkraut

 - Place your kitchen scale on the counter.
 Turn it on and set it to weigh in grams.

-- Secure the solid lid to the jar.
-You do not need to tighten it all the way.
-Just secure the lid, but leave it ever so slightly loose, so the gas doesn’t build up too much.
+- Secure the lid (you do not need to tighten it all the way.
+Just secure the lid but leave it ever so slightly loose so the gas doesn’t build up too much).
+You can keep the jar in a glass dish to catch any spills.

 - If you try this recipe and love it, please leave a five-star review below!